Writing across the Curriculum

 As students move through the Middle and Upper Schools, teachers challenge them to make their arguments more profound and their writing more eloquent.
 Through a wide variety of assignments (from a paragraph to five–seven pages), students write critically, creatively and personally.
 In-class essays ask students to condense their writing process and to formulate and convey their thinking quickly and fluently.
 Students are encouraged to publish their work in Voices and Visions: Art and Writing from the Middle School and Stylus, the Upper School literary magazine.

-Whether writing an analytic essay on Homer’s Odyssey or August Wilson’s play Fences, or a psychoanalysis of Holden Caulfield from J.D.
+Whether writing an analytical essay on Homer’s Odyssey or August Wilson’s play Fences, or a psychoanalysis of Holden Caulfield from J.D.
 Salinger’s Catcher in the Rye, students are consistently challenged to develop original theses and angles, never writing by formula or simply reiterating ideas discussed in class.
 In the Upper School, students are taught to incorporate close critical analysis of literary texts, literary criticism and other outside research into their writing.

 Perhaps beyond all else, from personal narratives in the Primary School to the creative nonfiction junior memoir project, students are encouraged to develop their own voice and learn to tell their own story.